zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 I really have to question this.
 For myself, I often have negative-valenced judgements of people on this forum.
 I usually don't articulate them in my comments, partially because that would be rude, but more fundamentally because it would be _off-topic_.
 This is a website for discussing topics like probability theory, the philosophy of science, the psychology of decisionmaking, or artificial intelligence.
 "Which users of this website does Zack M. Davis think are phonies" doesn't make the cut; that's not what people are here to read.

-Am I somehow wrong about that?
+Am I ... somehow wrong about that?
+Have I been deceiving and gaslighting people this whole time by

+Is that ... better?
+(It's certainly not _passive_-aggressive.)
+I really struggle to see how that's better!